kezhangeco/Suicide_UG/UG_analysis_plan.md

 ### data clean

+1. Merge context, baseline, and demo data into 1 panel sheet.

+2. One person changed from LL attempter to ideator

-1. Exclude those age under 50
+3. Exclude those age under 50

-2. group ideator-attempters as attempters
+4. group ideator-attempters as attempters

    ​